huy/lucene-notes/wildcard-query.md

 **Query execution**

-A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their future results are combined in form of document iterator satisfied the given query.
+A complex query is rewrite i.e. decomposed into a tree of sub queries, each is evaluated lazily bottom up, their lazy results are combined in form of document iterator satisfied the given query.

 Elementary query at leaf of a query tree uses inverted index to retrieve set of documents containing specified term.
 This literally means for an elemetary query to work a term is needed.

 In a traditional query, a complete terms are presented itself in the query expression.
 In other type of query like wild card, fuzzy, regex, Lucene has to figure out set of terms from the query expression.
-It does so by iterating over a dictionary of all terms to figure out matched terms.
+It does so by iterating over a dictionary of all terms and filter out un matched terms.

 **Wild card query execution and performance impact**